 10 Low-Cost Ways to Go Green in the Kitchen

-- Tree Rescue: Something spills on the floor and you automatically reach for a paper towel.
-Ditto if your hands are dirty from cutting chicken.
+Tree Rescue: Something spills on the floor and you automatically reach for a paper towel.
 Paper towels are a habit we’ve been sold by paper towel manufacturers.
-Sponges, dish rags and dish towels make perfectly sanitary and capable replacements, with the exception of blotting grease from bacon and water from fish and meats.
+Sponges, dish rags and dish towels make perfectly sanitary and capable replacements.
 At the very least, buy unbleached, recycled paper towels.
 Cost: $3.00 for sponges; $10.00 for dish towels; $5.00 for dish rags, but cost is recouped quickly from savings on paper towels.

 Mary Collette Rogers is the author of Take Control of Your Kitchen.* In addition to writing, she offers kitchen makeover services, meal planning consultations, and classes on healthy cooking, in the hope of sharing her practical KitchenSmart habits and tools so busy people everywhere can enjoy wonderfully delicious and nourishing meals.
 Visit her at Everyday Good Eating.